Water and Energy Adminstration

 Be a part of the FIX, don’t water between 4 and 6 am!

-St. George Water and Energy Services are commited to using our natural resources in the most effective manner not just for the short term, but for the long term.
+St. George Water and Energy Services are committed to using our natural resources in the most effective manner not just for the short term, but for the long term.
 Ensuring an adequate supply of clean, drinkable water and a reliable source of energy at the most affordable rates are our goals.